 - MicroSD Cards: Once again, depending on whether your device can support UHS-I or UHS-II, you will want different cards.
 If I were to pick a UHS-I card, it would surely be the SanDisk 64 GB Extreme Plus UHS-I MicroSDXC card.
 And if I wanted to step up to UHS-II, I would surely go with the SanDisk 64 GB Extreme Pro UHS-II MicroSDXC memory card.

-- XQD Cards: As for XQD cards, there is not much to choose from, since Sony is the only manufacturer now that makes these cards.
-So I would go with the Sony 64 GB XQD G-Series Card.
-If I wanted something with a larger capacity, I would go with the 128 GB version of the same card.
+- XQD Cards: There are only a couple of manufacturers that are currently making XQD cards, so there is not much to choose from.
+I personally use the Sony 64 GB XQD G-Series Card, but Delkin also makes a 64 GB XQD card that is similarly priced.
+If I wanted something with a larger capacity, I would personally go with the 120 GB version of the Sony card.

 I hope you found this article useful.
 If you have any questions or feedback, please let me know in the comments section below.